hytee98/Chop-Rush/System Architecture.md

 - The backend processes the order and stores details in the database.
 - Restaurants receive order notifications.
 - Once food is ready, a rider is assigned.
-- After delivery, order status is updated and visible to the customer.
+- After delivery, order status is updated and visible to the customer